 The first thing that hit me dragging the new reel out of the box was the styling.
 The new Speedster S is truly a stunning looking reel.
-Available in two colours Midnight and Ember, your biggest problem will be deciding on which colour to choose, they are both sweet!
+Available in three colours Midnight, Centric and Ember, your biggest problem will be deciding on which colour to choose, they are all sweet!

 After you finish admiring the appearance of the reel, the next standout is how incredibly light these things are.
 The new Speedster S is 20% lighter than its predecessor.
 The 5+ reel weighs in at a mere 3.83oz, where the comparable earlier model came in at 4.20oz.